Chart Color Schemes

 Population

-Smithfield-Wetherill Park's population was approximately 20,467 as of November 2025, according to AreaSearch's analysis.
+Smithfield - Wetherill Park's population was 20,467 as of November 2025, according to AreaSearch's analysis.
 This figure represents a growth of 957 people since the 2021 Census, which reported a population of 19,510.
-The increase is inferred from an estimated resident population of 20,232 in June 2024 and the addition of 84 validated new addresses since the Census date.
-This results in a population density ratio of 3,096 persons per square kilometer, placing Smithfield-Wetherill Park in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 4.9% since the 2021 census surpassed that of its SA3 region (2.2%), indicating it as a growth leader.
-Overseas migration contributed approximately 76.6% of overall population gains during recent periods, driving primary population growth in the area.
+The increase is inferred from an estimated resident population of 20,232 in June 2024 and 84 validated new addresses since the Census date.
+This results in a population density ratio of 3,096 persons per square kilometer, placing it in the upper quartile nationally.
+Smithfield - Wetherill Park's growth rate of 4.9% since the 2021 census exceeded the SA3 area's 2.2%, indicating its status as a growth leader.
+Overseas migration contributed approximately 76.6% to overall population gains during recent periods, driving primary population growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilizes NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on demographic trends and the latest population numbers, Smithfield-Wetherill Park is expected to expand by 753 persons to reach a total of approximately 21,220 by 2041, marking an increase of 2.0% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
+Growth rates by age group are applied to all areas for years 2032 to 2041 based on these aggregations.
+Looking ahead, lower quartile growth is anticipated nationally, with Smithfield - Wetherill Park expected to expand by 753 persons to 2041, reflecting a total increase of 2.0% over the 17 years.

 Frequently Asked Questions - Population